Images shot with Super-Takumar 28mm f3.5

 Your photography used to be the shit.

 It was fantastic.
 The bomb.
 You were a natural.
-I’m-a-coming for your crown, Adams / Arbus / Cartier-Bresson.
+I’m-a-coming for you, Adams / Arbus / Cartier-Bresson.

 So was it ever any good?
 And is it now as bad as you believe?